almazkun/effective_python/chapter_2_Lists_and_Dictionaries_item_11-18/README.md

 In conclusion: better to use `get` method, and safe `setdefault` method for very specific situations.

 ## Item 17: Prefer `defaultdict` over `setdefault` to Handling Missing Items in Internal State
-When working with `dict`s you haven't create there are viriety of ways to handle missing keys. `get` or `setdefault` methods.
+When working with `dict`s you haven't create there are variety of ways to handle missing keys. `get` or `setdefault` methods.
 Sometimes `setdefault` method is shortest one to use:
 ```python
 visits = {'Mexico': {'Tulum', 'Puerto Vallarta'},'Japan': {'Hakone'},}